biplob-c/8_Mobile-App-Devlopment/Tutorials and Environment.md

 /////////////////////////////////////////////////////////////////////////////////////////
 \\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\
+For a fresh project:

    1. Open a terminal from any directory
    2. Terminal command: expo init
    3. Give the app name >> ENTER
    4. Choose what type of app/template you want to download (user down arrow key) >> ENTER
    5. Then the app and its dependencies will be downloading...
+   6.
+   7. [When downloading is done] -->> Go to the created project/App -->> Open a terminal from that directory -->> npm start ->> Follow the termianl instrauctions